Chapter 246: How AI Fuels Emerging Technologies and Automation in Modern Enterprises

 A financial services firm leveraged AI to detect 18 % more fraud incidents within 48 hours compared to rule‑based systems.

-3. Building Blocks of an AI‑Driven Emerging Technologies & Automation Program
+3. Building Blocks of an AI‑Driven Emerging Technologies and Automation Program

-Achieving high‑impact Emerging Technologies & Automation requires a holistic architecture.
+Achieving high‑impact Emerging Technologies and Automation requires a holistic architecture.
 Below is an end‑to‑end framework:

 | Stage | Key Activities | Tools & Standards |